WiC64-Team/wic64-library/README.md

 `<size>` bytes of payload data are sent from the specified `<source>` address.
 If the specified size exceeds the total number of remaining payload bytes, only the remaining bytes are sent.

+If the `<size>` argument is prefixed with a literal tilde character (`~`), it is interpreted as the memory address at which the actual size is stored as an unsigned 16-bit litte-endian value.

 Note that if the C64 requires processing time to generate the payload in between discrete transfer steps, the WiC64 transfer timeout may need to be increased